 Biographical Information About Professor Karl J. Hale

-Professor Karl J. Hale is Associate Editor of the high-profile American Chemical Society Organic Chemistry Journal, Organic Letters.
+Professor Karl J. Hale is Associate Editor of the high-profile American Chemical Society Organic Chemistry Journal, Organic Letters, a role he has served in since 2002.
 He obtained his Ph.D in Synthetic Carbohydrate Chemistry from King’s College London in 1985 (Supervisors: Profs.
 Leslie Hough and Anthony Richardson).
 He then went on to do 4 years of postdoctoral research in natural product total synthesis with Professor Amos B. Smith III of the University of Pennsylvania.
 In 1989, he was appointed to a Senior Scientist position within the Medicinal Chemistry Division of F. Hoffmann-La Roche in Nutley, New Jersey, USA.
 In late 1990, he returned to the UK to take up a Lectureship in Organic Chemistry at UCL, being promoted to Senior Lecturer in 1995 and full Professor of Chemistry in 1998.
-In July 2007, Prof. Hale became a Professor of Organic & Medicinal Chemistry & Chemical Biology at the Queen’s University of Belfast (QUB) School of Chemistry & Chemical Engineering where he serves as Director of the SynBioc Research Cluster and Head of Section.
+In July 2007, Prof. Hale moved to become Professor of Organic & Medicinal Chemistry & Chemical Biology at the Queen’s University Belfast (QUB) School of Chemistry & Chemical Engineering, a role he currently occupies.
+Over the period, July 2007-July 2016, Professor Hale served three terms as Director of the QUB SynBioc Research Cluster and Head of Section, and sat on the School Management Committee.

-Since 1991, Prof. Hale has raised more than £3.5M in grant income from Research Councils and Industrial Sources and he has given over 200 outside invited Lectures at Universities and Companies around the globe including at major International Conference Symposia.
-His research interests include natural product totalsynthesis, the development of new organic and organometallic reactions, medicinal chemistry, chemical genomics, and cancer/AIDS biology.
+Since 1991, Prof. Hale has raised more than £4M in grant income from Research Councils and Industrial Sources and he has given over 215 outside invited Lectures at Universities and Companies all around the world, including at many major International Conference Symposia.
+His research interests are in: complex, pharmacologically-active, natural product total synthesis; synthetic carbohydrate chemistry; the development of new organic and organometallic reactions; physical organic and mechanistic organic chemistry; medicinal chemistry; chemical genomics; and cancer/AIDS/immunosuppression biology.

 Total Synthesis of the Potent HIF-1 Inhibitory Antitumor Natural Product, (8R)-Mycothiazole, via Baldwin–Lee CsF/CuI sp3–sp2-Stille Cross-Coupling.
 Confirmation of the Crews Reassignment